Call 0800 086 8686 or email care@promedica24.co.uk to arrange your Care Assessment

 Read More

-Anticipatory grief is a complex emotional process.
-It occurs when a loved one is still alive, but has a terminal or life-limiting condition, and for family members of people living with dementia, this can be especially challenging.
-Dementia can progress slowly over time, leaving loved ones in a constant state of worry and grief. […]
+Anticipatory grief is a complex emotional process that happens when a loved one is still alive but has a terminal illness or life-limiting condition.
+For family members of people living with dementia, including Alzheimer’s disease and other types of dementia, this experience can be especially tough.
+Unlike other illnesses that follow a more predictable path, […]

 Read More